kubernetes/website/content/en/docs/concepts/configuration/taint-and-toleration.md

 as the master becoming partitioned from the nodes.
 {{< /note >}}

-This beta feature, in combination with `tolerationSeconds`, allows a pod to specify how long it should stay bound to a node that has one or both of these problems.
+The feature, in combination with `tolerationSeconds`, allows a pod to specify how long it should stay bound to a node that has one or both of these problems.

 For example, an application with a lot of local state might want to stay